Moving-Horizon Estimators for Hyperbolic and Parabolic PDEs in 1-D

+We consider the system in \eqref{eq:parabolicSys1}, \eqref{eq:parabolicSys2}, \eqref{eq:parabolicSys3} with $\lambda(x) = 21 \cos{(5 \cos^{-1}(x))}$ as a Chebyshev polynomial.
+Additionally, we have an input controller $U(t) = 10\cos(2\pi t) + 7 \sin(16 t)$ which creates a slowly unstable system as shown in the top row of Figure \ref{fig:parabolicSimulations}.
 For computation, we choose a horizon window of $T = 0.1$ over $2$ total seconds of simulation time and set $dt =1e-6$ and $dx = 0.001$ as the temporal and spatial step sizes respectively.
-For implementation, we employ a traditional forward Euler finite difference scheme as in \cite{krstic2023neural} to simulate the true PDE system.
-We found the infinite series in \eqref{eq:whatsolution} yields sufficient convergence when truncated to $4$ terms which can be precomputed offline.
+To simulate the true PDE system. we employ a traditional forward Euler finite difference scheme as in \cite{krstic2023neural}.
+We truncate the infinite series in \eqref{eq:whatsolution} $4$ terms which can be precomputed offline.
 The \textit{only} online computation are the discrete integrals in \eqref{eq:whatsolution} which depend on the horizon interval $T$ and can be computed recursively from the previous timestep.
-Additionally, they require no derivation of a sufficiently accurate finite difference scheme avoiding potential numerical issues such as the Gibbs phenomenon.

 In the second row of Figure \ref{fig:parabolicSimulations}, we chose for the observer to have an initial condition of $\hat{u}(x, \theta)=20, \theta \in [0, T]$ for the initial horizon window and add Gaussian noise on the measurement of $u_x(1, t)$.
-Despite this increase in very large noise, we see that in the bottom of Figure \ref{fig:parabolicSimulations}, the $L_2$ error quickly decreases once the estimate engages at $t=0.1$ and that the observer is able to emulate the true state with good accuracy.
-If no noise were added, the observer would exponentially converge to the true state immediately after engaging.
+Despite the noise, the bottom of Figure \ref{fig:parabolicSimulations} shows the $L_2$ error quickly decreases once the estimate engages at $t=0.1$ and that the observer is able to emulate the true state with good accuracy.
+We note, without noise, the observer would exponentially converge to the true state immediately after engaging.